Batavia Muckdogs: 1963 playoff champions

-1977 West Division Champions
+1977 West Division champions

 In 1957 the PONY League adapted the name the New–York Pennsylvania League and continued to do a league champion and playoff champion until 1974 when it was changed to a first half and second half champion until the 1976 season.
 During the 1977 season the league did a first half and second half champion within two divisions instead of a league format, Batavia won the Western Division in both halves.
 The following season, 1978, the league changed to solely one season division format.

-During the 1977 League Finals Oneonta defeated the Batavia squad 2-0 to clinch the League Championship.
+During the 1977 League Finals Oneonta defeated the Batavia squad 2-0 to clinch the League championship.
 In Game One, played in Batavia, the Yankees defeated the Trojans 5-2 behind the pitching of southpaw Chris Welsh, who struck out 11 batters.
 Future Major League Baseball star Willie McGee played centerfield for the Yankees, Sal Rende and Jerry Dybzinski homered for the Trojans.

-In Game two of the Championship Series the Yankees held off the Trojans by the score of 5-4, though the Trojans were down 5-0.
+In game two of the championship series, the Yankees held off the Trojans by the score of 5–4, though the Trojans had been down 5–0.

-1995 Pinckney Division Champions
+1995 Pinckney Division champions

 Batavia won the Stedler Division with a record of 41 wins and 34 losses under manager Al LeBoeuf before losing in the semifinals to eventual champion the Watertown Indians.
 Team leaders included Walt Dawkins with a .315 average; Steve Carver with 41 RBIs, 7 home runs and 13 doubles which tied with Jon Cornelius; future major leaguer Marlon Anderson with 92 hits and 52 runs; Gary Yeager with 9 wins; Brian Ford with a 1.18 ERA and 10 saves.
 The team also featured future major leaguer Anthony Shumaker.

-1997 Wild Card
+1997 wild card

-Batavia clinched the Wild Card playoff spot in 1997 finishing with a record of 47 wins and 27 losses under manager Greg Legg.
+Batavia clinched the wild-card playoff spot in 1997 finishing with a record of 47 wins and 27 losses under manager Greg Legg.
 The Clippers defeated the Erie SeaWolves in the semifinals before falling to the Pittsfield Mets in the league championship.
-Team leaders included Gary Burham with a .325 average, 22 doubles, and 94 hits; future major leaguer Andy Dominique with 14 home runs; Jason Johnson with 20 stolen bases and 5 triples; Rusty McNamara with 54 RBIs; Derek Adair with 7 wins; Clay Eason with a 0.92 ERA; and Brett Black with 15 saves.
+Team leaders included Gary Burham with a .325 average, 22 doubles, and 94 hits; future major leaguer Andy Dominique with 14 home runs; Jason Johnson with 20 stolen bases and 5 triples; Rusty McNamara with 54 RBIs; Derek Adair with 7 wins; clay Eason with a 0.92 ERA; and Brett Black with 15 saves.
 The team also included future major leaguers Randy Wolf, Thomas Jacquez, and Johnny Estrada.